mcgillies/metwoba/README.md

 After determining the RC and the outcome coefficients, these values are multiplied together to compute a total score contribution for each successful outcome.
 The sum of each player's score contributions is then divided by their total plate appearances to compute the METWOBA value.
 Currently the leaderboard filters to plate appearances above the 30% quantile of overall plate appearances.

+## Future Works
+Further works are mainly focused on optimizing the outcome and run coefficients, specifically on designing the scaling so that the statistic is easily interpretable.
+Currently the scale of metwOBA does not follow any other major statistics, and therefore may be difficult to interpret to the viewer.
+I also hope to develop a baseball savant data scraper in order to update the data daily automatically.